d-pushkar/classicpelicantheme/README.md

 # classicpelicantheme
-A 'classic' theme for Pelican static site generator
+A 'classic' theme for Pelican static site generator.

+A simple and classic theme for the pelican static site generator.